Margaret Mitchell's: Connection and Representation (An Ordinary Eden)

 -

-I have registered on the waiting list, what happens now?
+I have registered on the Margaret Mitchell's: Connection and Representation (An Ordinary Eden) waiting list, what happens now?

 If more tickets become available you will be notified (by email) amongst others who have joined the list.
 Purchasing is on a first-come first-serve basis.
 For more information, read here.